SuperElectron/SuperElectron/README.md

 - 🔭 I’m currently as a sofware consultant, but <ins>looking for a new journey</ins> after some time travelling.
-- 🌱 I’m currently learning more about AI model model training and the Pytorch framework.
+- 🌱 I’m currently learning more about AI, and specifically about toolkits used in machine learning.

 ### Code